-Right and yet wrong: A spatio-temporal evaluation of Germany's COVID-19 containment policy
+Right and yet wrong: a politico-economic perspective on Germany’s early COVID-19 policy

 Abstract